 Conclusion

-Truth is reliable because it is anchored in God’s nature, confirmed through Israel’s history, and necessary for human flourishing.
-To abandon truth is to abandon coherence itself.
-To cling to truth is to cling to God, whose word endures forever (Isa 40:8)3.
+Truth is reliable because it is anchored in God’s nature, confirmed in Israel’s history, and necessary for human life.
+To abandon truth is to abandon coherence.
+To love truth is to submit to the God whose word endures forever.
+Lies may dominate an age, but they cannot become eternal.
+Truth remains because God remains.